System administration

 SSH PasswordAuthentication option

-Learn about the PasswordAuthentication option, available values, and how to configure it.
+Secure SSH connections and learn about the PasswordAuthentication option, its available values, and how to configure it.

 How to stop all processes of a single user